We can help you with:

 The Assistive Technology Centre allows enhanced access to the web, email and other networked resources using assistive software, scanners, large monitors, specialist keyboards and other peripherals.
 This is a student cluster and priority access is given to students registered with the service.

 If you require using software only available in the Centre, we will give you card access to the door and logon access to the computers in the room.

-Common Student Computing Environment (CSCE)
+Assistive Technology available on the Common Student Computing Environment (CSCE)

 All of the University of Glasgow Computer Clusters have assistive technology software installed.

 - MindGenius- a mindmapping package which can help with the organization and structure of written assessments and also mnemonic strategies for revision purposes.

 - Texthelp (Read & Write Gold) - has a word prediction facility, a phonetic spellchecker, and a speech feedback facility useful for proof-reading written work (a useful package for dyslexic students).